 Do MPAN numbers ever change?

 No, they don’t.
-However, energy suppliers may update an MPAN number if a property is updated from old electrical infrastructure to new infrastructure.
+However, energy suppliers such as E.on may update an MPAN number if a property is updated from old electrical infrastructure to new infrastructure.